brettjstevens/COMP1002Assignment/README.md

 ```
 java UnitTestHeap
 ```
 Test results will be output to terminal.
+The `RandomNames7000.csv` file will be sorted using "heap sort" and output to `SortedFile.txt`

 <h3>Graph</h3>
 Run in terminal: